 [Easy.]
 Eun projected.
 [We just got here.
-Getting into a brawl isn’t in our best interest.]
+Getting in a brawl isn’t in our best interest.]

 Peter smirked.
 [Could be fun, though.]

-Before they could respond, the rat-creature stopped ten feet away and gave them all a toothy grin.
+Before he could respond, the rat-creature stopped ten feet away.
+It gave them a toothy grin.

 [Welcome to Connecta.] it projected.
 [I’m Saccular.
 I work as a guide around here.
 If there’s anything you need—]

 [What are you offering?]
-Eun asked at the same time Kora projected, [We don’t need anything.
-Not from you.]
+Eun asked at the same time Kora projected, [We don’t need anything.]

 [Hold on.]
-Peter put his hand on Kora’s shoulder.
+Peter put a hand on Kora’s shoulder.
 [Maybe we can—]

 [Are you blind?] she spat.
 [He looks like a rat, Peter!]

 [I don’t know…] Eun gave Saccular a doubtful once-over, then turned to her friends.
 [Appearances can be—]